ionic-team/ionic-framework/.github/PROCESS.md

 ### Feature Branches

 Each new feature should reside in its own branch, based on the `master` branch.
 When a feature is complete, it should go into a pull request that gets merged back into `master`.
+A pull request adding a feature should be approved by two team members.
 Features should never interact directly with `stable`.

 ### Release Branches